Hermann-Sockeng/PAAR-Anaphora-Resolution-Python/README.md

 # PAAR-Anaphora-Resolution-Python
-A Python project for automatic resolution of pronominal adverbial anaphora (PAAR) in germann text using linguistic algorithms.
+A Python project for automatic resolution of pronominal adverbial anaphora (PAAR) in text using linguistic algorithms.

 This repository contains a Python project for automatically resolving pronominal adverbial anaphora (PAAR) in text.
 The project utilizes linguistic algorithms to identify and classify pronominal adverbial expressions as either anaphoric or cataphoric references.